ayhamalharbat/starter-hugo-academic/content/publication/2025-4-RAL/index.md

 ---
-title: 'External-Wrench Estimation for Aerial Robots Exploiting a Learned Model'
+title: 'RA-L 2025 - Predictive Admittance Control for Aerial Physical Interaction'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - A. Alharbat
-  - G. Ruscelli
-  - R. Diversi
+  - C. Gabellieri
   - A. Mersha
+  - A. Franchi

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2025-04-01T00:00:00Z'
+date: '2025-08-29T00:00:00Z'
 # doi: '10.1109/ICUAS54217.2022.9836221'

 # Schedule page publish date (NOT publication's date).